jiaxchen2-c/DeepDRIM/README.md

 ## Data

-The data for evaluating DeepDRIM and also data related to the experiment in the manuscript is in Zenodo (!!!!).
+The data for evaluating DeepDRIM and also data related to the experiment in the manuscript is in https://zenodo.org/record/4475471#.YBNvFZMzZTY.

 We test DeepDRIM at the following eight cell type.
 - bone marrow-derived macrophages,